tboschi/SuperHK/README.md

 ## Prepare the systematics
-Creates correlation matrix of systematic parameters by combining matrices found in files of matrixn.root.
+Creates correlation matrix of systematic parameters by combining matrices found in files of matrixN.root.
 The script expects to find the systematics folder under root with the spline files to be processed (renaming of files and histograms).
 It uses ```app/purifysystematics.cpp``` and ```app/addmatrix.cpp```.
 ```